dwavesystems/dimod/docs/reference/models.rst

 ============================

 This page describes the `dimod` package's quadratic models: classes, attributes, and methods.
-For an introduction and the data structure, see :ref:`intro_qm`.
+For an introduction and the data structure, see :ref:`intro_models`.

 .. contents::
     :local: